-Pursuant to the provisions of Section 204 of the Companies a) Issue of equity shares with differential rights Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, your Company had re-appointed M/s.
-PI & Associates, Company Secretaries as Secretarial Auditor of the Company for FY21 to undertake secretarial audit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, your Company had re-appointed M/s.
+Pl & Associates, Company Secretaries as Secretarial Auditor of the Company for FY21 to undertake secretarial audit of the Company.